arcus-azure/arcus.observability/docs/preview/02-Guidance/use-with-dotnet-and-aspnetcore.md

 1. Before the application is build, we should set up a basic Serilog logger to log any startup failures.
 That's what the `try/catch/finally` block is all about.
 This is a safe and reliable way to setup Serilog ([more info](https://github.com/serilog/serilog-aspnetcore)).
 Note that the `.CreateBootstrapLogger()` means that the Serilog logger can be 'reloaded' afterwards.
 2. The connection string to contact the Application Insights resource should be stored safely.
 The `.ConfigureSecretStore` will register a composite `ISecretProvider` interface to interact with all the registered secret providers ([more info](https://security.arcus-azure.net/features/secret-store)).
+3. To make sure that any written telemetry to Application Insights is correlated, the Serilog sink should be able to access the current HTTP correlation of the received request.
+The `.AddHttpCorrelation()` makes sure that the HTTP correlation services are available.
-3. Make sure that Serilog uses the static configured logger as application logger that gets injected as `ILogger` in your application ([more info](https://github.com/serilog/serilog-aspnetcore)).
+4. Make sure that Serilog uses the static configured logger as application logger that gets injected as `ILogger` in your application ([more info](https://github.com/serilog/serilog-aspnetcore)).
+5. To set the current HTTP correlation information of the received HTTP request, the Arcus HTTP correlation middleware has to be registered with `.UseHttpCorrelation()`.
+This will make sure that the HTTP correlation information will be set, using the previously registered HTTP correlation services (3).
-4. When the application is build, the 'real' Serilog configuration can be set up.
+6. When the application is build, the 'real' Serilog configuration can be set up.
 This will extract the Application Insights connection string from the Arcus secret store and use it to configure the Arcus Serilog sink, using `AzureApplicationInsightsWithConnectionString`.
 This example also adds `WithHttpCorrelationInfo` from the `Arcus.WebApi.Logging` library to include the HTTP correlation ([more info](https://webapi.arcus-azure.net/features/correlation)).

-> 💡 Note: this 4-step setup is by default available in the [Arcus web API template](https://templates.arcus-azure.net/features/web-api-template).
+> 💡 Note: this setup is by default available in the [Arcus web API project template](https://templates.arcus-azure.net/features/web-api-template).

 ## Writing telemetry with ILogger
 Once Serilog is set up, you can write telemetry data with the general `ILogger` instance injected in your application.
 This example uses the Arcus logger extension to track custom events in Application Insights, but there is a lot more that can be tracked.
 See [our list of telemetry types](../03-Features/writing-different-telemetry-types.md) to find out all the available types that can be written with Arcus.